Temporary pause of our heart transplant program

 What does it mean to pause the program?

 During this time, we will not accept referrals for or evaluate any new patients for transplant, accept donor hearts, implant long-term heart pumps, such as ventricular assist devices as a bridge to transplant, or perform heart transplant surgeries for patients on our waiting list.
 All other cardiovascular services will continue as normal, including complex heart failure care.

 Why did you pause the program?

 We want to provide the best care for our patients.
-Three of our heart failure cardiologists are leaving OHSU this fall.
-Soon, we will not have enough specialists to provide the level of care needed for an active heart transplant program.
+Three of our heart failure cardiologists left OHSU this fall, which means we do not have enough specialists to provide the level of care needed for an active heart transplant program.
 This pause gives us a chance to partner with other health systems and to continue recruiting new heart failure specialists.

 What are your plans for the program?

 We are committed to rebuilding and expanding in the coming months.
 This includes recruiting new heart failure and heart transplant specialists to add to our team.